Texas A&M vs. LSU NCAA Football Odds, Plays and Insights | November 27, 2021

 LSU Stats and Trends

-- LSU has played 11 games, with four wins against the spread.
+- In LSU's 11 games this season, it has four wins against the spread.

-- The Tigers have covered the spread twice this year when underdogs by 6.5 points or more (in three chances).
+- This year, the Tigers have two ATS wins in three games as an underdog of 6.5 points or more.

-- LSU has gone over the point total in 27.3% of its opportunities this season (three times in 11 games with a set point total).
+- LSU has hit the over in 27.3% of its opportunities this year (three times in 11 games with a set point total).

 - When LSU scores more than 14.9 points, it is 3-6 against the spread and 5-4 overall.

-- LSU is 3-5 against the spread and 4-4 overall when the team amasses over 319.8 yards.
+- In games that LSU totals over 319.8 yards, the team is 3-5 against the spread and 4-4 overall.

 - The Tigers have turned the ball over 13 times, two fewer times than the Aggies have forced turnovers (15).